aabbtree77/esp32-vpn/README.md

 ## Introduction

 This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied to wireless communication inside LAN via MQTT, mostly.
-The MicroPython code achieves resilience w.r.t. a lost Wi-Fi.
+The MicroPython code is an adaptation of this [github repo by Rui Santos][micropython-Rui-Santos] and it achieves resilience w.r.t. a lost Wi-Fi.
+It does so much with so little.

+The DOIT DEVIT V1 ESP32-WROOM-32 development board is an inexpensive (sub 10-20$) board with an ambition to perform networking.
+A combo with MicroPython in a way could realize one's dream of a Lisp machine.
+It brings nostalgia about the golden age of computing around 1980s when activating some device or displaying text/pixels on a monitor required only a few lines of code.

-The Remmina part shown above is for the global connectivity over the internet and it is just an idea.
-It demands opening ports which may not always be possible.
-Instead, one could add another LAN node to the same PC which runs LAN's MQTT broker.
-That node would have two purposes: (i) it would run a regular Python with its paho-mqtt library to control the ESP32 MQTT via the broker, and (ii) it would manage a communication via the internet by means of IFPS.
-However, all that is still a "web2" tech stack, needing the whole server/broker just to communicate with ESP32 when ideally ESP32 should act directly as an IFPS node without PC1 shown in the picture above, and even without MQTT.
+The Remmina part shown above is for the global connectivity over the internet which remains an unsolved problem.
+Remmina demands opening ports which may not always be possible.
+Instead, one could add another LAN node to the same PC1 shown above.
+That node would have two purposes: (i) it would run a regular Python with its paho-mqtt library as an MQTT client to control the ESP32 MQTT via the LAN's broker, and (ii) it would manage the internet communication by means of IPFS.
+However, all that would still be a "web2" tech stack, needing the whole server/broker just to communicate with ESP32.
+Ideally, every IoT device such as ESP32 should act directly as an IPFS node without PC1 shown in the picture above, and even without MQTT.

 ## Some Photos

 ![gThumb01](./images/esp32-ssd1306-dht22-front.jpg "ESP32 on a custom board: Front.")

 ![gThumb02](./images/esp32-ssd1306-dht22-back.jpg "ESP32 on a custom board: Back.")

-The DOIT DEVIT V1 ESP32-WROOM-32 development board is an inexpensive (sub 10-20$) board with an ambition to perform networking.
-A combo with MicroPython in a way realizes one's dream of a Lisp machine and brings nostalgia about the golden age of computing around 1980s when activating some device or displaying text/pixels on a monitor required only a few lines of code.

-The MicroPython code here is an adaptation of this [github repo by Rui Santos][micropython-Rui-Santos] and does so much with so little.

 ## Circuit Diagram